Family/Individual Across the Lifespan with Emergency Specialization

 CNHPGraduateDivision@drexel.edu

-Additional information is also available on Drexel's College of Nursing and Health Professions webpage and on the Drexel University Online webpage.
+Additional information is available on Drexel's College of Nursing and Health Professions webpage and the Drexel University Online webpage.

 Admission Requirements

-- A Bachelor degree in Nursing from program fully accredited by NLN and/or CCNE is required for all applicants with a cumulative GPA of at least 3.0.
+- A bachelor's degree in Nursing from a program fully accredited by NLN and/or CCNE is required for all applicants with a cumulative GPA of at least 3.0.

 - An unrestricted United States RN license or eligibility for licensure as a registered nurse.

-- An unrestricted Pennsylvania RN license or eligibility for licensure in the State of Pennsylvania is required, regardless of the state with the student resides.
+- An unrestricted Pennsylvania RN license or eligibility for licensure in the State of Pennsylvania is required, regardless of the state in which the student resides.

 Degree Requirements